ethereum-optimism/infra/op-acceptor/README.md

 ## Contributing

 Please note that this project is under active development and the API may evolve.
-We welcome all contributions and appreciate your interest in improving NAT!
+We welcome all contributions and appreciate your interest in improving op-acceptor!

 ### Adding a new test/suite/gate
 All tests, suites, and gates are defined in a `validators.yaml` file.
 The filename is not important.